Arshad-Siddiqui/university/README.md

 - Lilian Blot's gitbook for python 3 tutorials.
 Also lectures from University of York.
 (Probably also made by Lilian)

 > Assume all diagrams from this book or from his lectures.

+# Important

+- Come back to 1.3.6 to do that quiz.